What You Need to Know About Acupuncture

 Are there different types of Acupuncture?

-According to traditional Chinese medicine way of Acupuncture focus exclusively on directing the flow of energy through your body with the help of needles.
+According to the traditional Chinese medicine TCM acupuncture, the focus is primarily on directing the flow of energy through meridians using needles.
+Modern (Western) acupuncture focuses on stimulating nerves and muscle trigger points to relieve pain through your body with the help of needles.
 In the modern way of Acupuncture, Western medicine and needles are used to stimulate the body's system, mainly for pain relief.
 However, many acupuncturists use both approaches.
 In Acupuncture, needles are used on muscle and connective tissue to trigger points and painful knots for pain relief.

 Additional treatment :